Back To Search Results

 Treatment / Management

 Humidification, nasal wash, decongestants (topical or systemic) such as pseudoephedrine.
 Remember that oxymetazoline cannot be used for more than 3 days due to rebound congestion and that oral decongestants should be used with caution in hypertensive patients.
-Antihistamines have not been shown to be useful and can lead to impaired drainage.
+Antihistamines are not useful and can lead to impaired drainage.
 They are only of benefit in early allergic sinusitis.
-Topical steroids are used to diminish nasal mucosal edema but are more efficacious in chronic and allergic sinusitis.
-Only start antibiotics if you strongly suspect bacterial disease[7].(B2)
+Topical steroids diminish nasal mucosal edema but are more efficacious in chronic and allergic sinusitis.
+Only start antibiotics if you strongly suspect bacterial disease.[7](B2)

 Antibiotics: Use empirically and based on community patterns of resistance.
-Ten to 14 days of amoxicillin or amoxicillin-clavulanate is first-line treatment.
+Ten to 14 days of amoxicillin or amoxicillin-clavulanate is the first-line treatment.
 In some communities, amoxicillin effectiveness is less than 70%.
-Trimethoprim-sulfamethoxazole well for some, but there is a higher rate of resistance.
-Failure of symptoms to resolve after 7 days of therapy should prompt one to switch to a broader spectrum agent, such as ten to fourteen days of amoxicillin-clavulanate, cefuroxime axetil, other second or third-generation cephalosporins, clindamycin alone or along with ciprofloxacin, sulfamethoxazole, a macrolide, or one of the fluoroquinolones.[8]
-Metronidazole may be added to any one of these agents to increase anaerobic coverage.
-For chronic sinusitis, antibiotics should cover S. aureus and be effective against the higher incidence of beta-lactamase-producing organisms that are common in chronic disease.
+Trimethoprim-sulfamethoxazole works well for some, but there is a higher resistance rate.
+Failure of symptoms to resolve after 7 days of therapy should prompt one to switch to a broader spectrum agent, such as 10 to 14 days of amoxicillin-clavulanate, cefuroxime axetil, other second or third-generation cephalosporins, clindamycin alone or along with ciprofloxacin, sulfamethoxazole, a macrolide, or 1 of the fluoroquinolones.[8]
+Metronidazole may be added to any of these agents to increase anaerobic coverage.
+Antibiotics should cover S. aureus for chronic sinusitis and be effective against the higher incidence of beta-lactamase-producing organisms that are common in chronic disease.
 If the patient is not improving after 5 to 7 days, add metronidazole or clindamycin.
 Adults who respond to treatment should be treated for 5 to 7 days.
 Children should be treated for 10 to 14 days.

 Differential Diagnosis